Invitation to the Dance (album): Music and influences

 "Step into the Sideshow", "Falling Down", "Rejection" and "Jonesin" were all rerecorded songs that originally appeared on the band's independent releases Side Show Freaks (1999) and Rain (2000).
 D'Amico stated in December 2001 "'Falling Down' is like the epitome of 40 Below Summer.
 There was no way that it wasn't going to make the album.
 'Jonesin' is a sick twisted tale that we just wanted to tell.
 It's a true story.
 'Sideshow' is like the anthem.
 It always gets the crowd going.
 'Rejection'… I don't know.
 It's just a pretty heavy song so it made it."
 The song "Power Tool" was one of the earliest pieces of music written by the band.
 It was originally titled "Monica" (in reference to the 1998 Monica Lewinsky and Bill Clinton scandal) but had to be changed for legal reasons.

 Release

 According to Max Illidge, the record has sold roughly 100,000 copies.
 He has noted that it is the only record in 40 Below Summer's discography which they do not control the rights to.
 Both this and the band's next album The Mourning After had limited releases overseas, with Invitation to the Dance also being released in countries such as Australia and Japan.

+On April 11, 2025, it was released on vinyl for the first time by Music on Vinyl, under license from Warner.